f0nkey/CSGolang/README.md

 # CSGolang
  Allows users to see enemies through walls in the video game Counter-Strike: Global Offense (CS:GO), and adds other advantages.

- Reads and writes to the memory of CS:GO via [WinAPI](https://en.wikipedia.org/wiki/Windows_API), and draws an overlay using https://github.com/faiface/pixel
+ Reads and writes to the memory of CS:GO via [WinAPI](https://en.wikipedia.org/wiki/Windows_API), and draws an overlay using https://github.com/faiface/pixel.
+Configured over HTTP with the [Svelte Framework](https://github.com/sveltejs/svelte).

  This has already been emailed to CS:GO's creators (vacreview@valvesoftware.com) to prevent malicious use.